2024–25 Balestier Khalsa FC season

-The 2024–25 season is Balestier Khalsa's 29th consecutive season in the top flight of Singapore football and in the Singapore Premier League and the Singapore Cup.
+The 2024–25 season was Balestier Khalsa's 29th consecutive season in the top flight of Singapore football and in the Singapore Premier League and the Singapore Cup.

 Season review

 Pre-season

 The 2024–25 Singapore Premier League season will be the first season to be played having a two-year schedule where Balestier Khalsa participated in the 2024 interim pre-season tournament from 23 February until 19 April.
 The interim pre-season tournament ensure that the players are adequately prepared for an extended new season that will span nearly 12 months.
 The Tigers' 2023 season was a bittersweet symphony.
 Though their 4th-place finish was a record high, it came at a steep price: the departure of nearly half the roster.
 On 19 April 2024, Balestier Khalsa alongside Brunei DPMM and Laos club Young Elephants was invited by Malaysia Super League club Selangor to participate in the 2024 Selangor Asia Challenge pre-season mini tournament on 26 and 28 April respectively.